This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - proof of sufficient financial means, accommodation in Italy, and paid visa fee

 Please make sure to carry the originals of every document along with photocopies.

 Italy immigration 2023 online apply

-Please note that the Italy work permit and residence permit cannot be applied for online.
+Please note that the Italy work and residence permits cannot be applied online.
 However, immigrants can apply for permits through an offline process given below.

 Immigrants looking to move to Italy must apply for an Italian residence permit (permesso di soggiorno).
 They will be required to apply for a residence permit for Italy regardless of the reason they want to live there, like work or study.

 The Italy residence permit or permesso di soggiorno, which translates to “permission to stay”, is a document that immigrants need to obtain in order to be allowed to stay in Italy for the long term.

 The residence permit to stay in Italy must be applied for within eight days of entering the country.
 The application process for the Italy residence permit (permesso di soggiorno) can be obtained at a local post office by following the steps given below:

 - obtain an Italian residence permit application kit at a local post office or the Sportello Amico of a post office (ufficio postale or Poste Italiane) of where you want to live within eight days of entering Italy.